raceychan/lihil/README.md

 ## versioning

-lihil follows semantic versioning, where a version in x.y.z format,
+lihil follows semantic versioning, where a version in x.y.z represents:

 - x: major, breaking change
 - y: minor, feature updates
 - z: patch, bug fixes, typing updates

-**v0.1.1** is the first working version of lihil
+**v0.1.3** is the first working version of lihil

 **v1.0.0** will be the first stable major version.